VaclavDedik/triager/README.md

 ### How to Setup the Application

 The application uses a lot of machine learning and natural language processing libraries, so it can be quite hard to successfully setup the application.
+You should first try to just run the setup script.
+First, though, you need to have setuptools installed.
+You can install it like this (on ubuntu):

+    $ sudo apt-get install python-setuptools

-You should first try to just run the setup script like this (you might need root privileges):
+Then you can run the setup script like this (you might need root privileges):

     $ python setup.py install